On a small cancellation theorem of Gromov: Proof (expanded version)

+For each $i$ such that $D''_i$ is a disk, $D''_i$ retracts onto $T_i$ preserving the points $p_1,\ldots,p_r$.
+So $D'_1$ retracts onto $T$, and in particular $T$ is simply connected since $D'_1$ is.
+So $T$ is a tree.
+It is non-empty since $D'_1$ is (but maybe reduced to a point if $D'_1$ is a topological disk).

+Now consider some leaf of $T$.
+Since any endpoint of any $D''_i$ which is a segment belongs to some $D''_j$ with $j\neq i$ (since $\partial D'_1$ is immersed as we saw above), a leaf of $T$ cannot belong to a $D''_i$ which is a segment.
+So a leaf of $T$ belongs to some $T_i$ constructed from some $D''_i$ which is a disk.
+By definition of $T_i$, this means that $D''_i$ intersects with at most one other $D''_j$ with $j\neq i$.

-By the previous lemma, the boundary word $w$ of $D'$ contains a subword $w'$ of the boundary word $w_{t'}$ of some tile $t'$ of $D'$, with $\abs{w'}\geq \abs{w_{t'}}/2$.
-But as all tiles are reduced, the boundary word of $D'$ is the word read on the boundary component of $t$ spanning $D'$.
-So $t'$ and $t$ have in common a word of length at least one half the boundary length of $t'$, which contradicts the assumption. \end{dem}
+Now $D''_i$ is a puzzle which is a topological disk.
+As we supposed that $t$ was taken a deepest non-simply connected tile, $D''_i$ contains only simply connected tiles.
+So we can apply Lemma~\ref{lemsc}: there exist two tiles $t'$, $t''$ in $D''_i$ and two subwords $w'$, $w''$ of the \tempgras{boundary} word of $D''_i$ such that $w'$ (resp.\ $w''$) is a subword of the \tempgras{boundary} word of $t'$ (resp.\ $t''$) of length at least one half the \tempgras{boundary} length of $t'$ (resp.\ $t''$).
+As $D''_i$ has at most one point of intersection with the other $D''_j$ for $j \neq i$, at least one of $w'$ and $w''$ is a subword of the \tempgras{boundary} of $D'_1$.
+But a \tempgras{boundary} word of $D'_1$ is a \tempgras{boundary} word of the tile $t$, and so $t$ shares with $t'$ or $t''$ a word of length at least one half the \tempgras{boundary} length of $t'$ or $t''$, which contradicts the small cancellation assumption. \end{dem}

-Back to our simply connected puzzle $D$ with tiles in $\Gamma$.
+Back to our simply connected van Kampen-reduced minimal puzzle $D$ with tiles in $\Gamma_2$.
 A puzzle is built by taking the disjoint union of all its tiles and gluing them along the internal edges.

-First, define a (maybe not connected) puzzle $D'$ by taking the disjoint union of all tiles of $D$ and gluing them along the internal edges of $D$ originating from $\Gamma$.
-All internal edges of $D'$ originate from $\Gamma$.
+First, define a disjoint union of puzzles $D'$ by taking the disjoint union of all tiles of $D$ and gluing them along the internal edges of $D$ originating from $\Gamma_2$.
+All internal edges of $D'$ originate from $\Gamma_2$.

 As $D$ is van Kampen-reduced, $D'$ is as well.